The-Marcy-Lab-School/react-router-robot-army/README.md

 - Robot Damage
 - Robot Armor

-Click on the "Go Back" button changes the URL back to `/` and takes you to the main page.
+Lastly, make it so that clicking on the "Go Back" button changes the URL back to `/` and takes you to the main page.

+_Hint: wrap the `button` in a `<Link>` component._

 ## Bonus 404 Page